 Little’s 2003 CD, “Isn’t Art It!” released on his own label “Caralittle Music” is all original compositions dedicated to the life and work of his brother Ken Little which demonstrates Mark’s versatility of styles and creativity.

 Little's 2014 CD, 'Kindred Spirits' released on his on his own label “Caralittle Music” containing some original compositions along with his unique arrangement of standards; including pieces from Beethoven, Bach, and Chopin set to a jazz trio.

 Little's 2015 CD, 'Suite Mother' released on his own label “Caralittle Music” is all original compositions dedicated to the life and memory of his late mother, Nadyne.

-Mark moved to San Antonio in 2004 and has played with numerous groups including his brother Ken Little’s band, Richie Cole’s Alto Madness orchestra and Kyle Kyner’s Small World with Polly Harrison and Richard Oppenheim
+Mark moved to San Antonio in 2004 and has played with numerous groups including his brother Ken Little’s band, Richie Cole’s Alto Madness orchestra and Kyle Kyner’s Small World with Polly Harrison.

 In the words of Mark’s old friend the late, great, John Dankworth, “Mark Little’s spirited playing amply demonstrates his total immersion in the music he loves, not to mention his wholehearted commitment to it.
 His fluent improvisations explore ever-changing routes with a surprise around nearly every corner; they sometimes display extraordinary virtuosity and sometimes almost disarming simplicity, yet are never devoid of interest.
 He shows himself to be an exciting performer whose work is still developing; this bodes well for the future of this highly individual artiste.”